 For more information, read our guide about debt statute of limitations.

-How to stop First Choice Credit Services (FSTCCS) from calling
+How to stop calls from First Choice Credit Services (FSTCCS)

 How to file a complaint about First Choice Credit Services (FSTCCS)

-If First Choice Credit Services (FSTCCS) doesn't follow the debt collection rules, contact the consumer protection authority in your province.
+If you think that First Choice Credit Services (FSTCCS) is breaking any debt collection rules, contact the consumer protection authority in your province.

 Before filing, document the dates and times of contact, the phone number used, what was said, and copies of any emails, letters or texts.